 Can nonprofit organizations be B:CIVIC members?

 As of Jan.
-1, 2019 nonprofits are eligible for membership with B:CIVIC, please apply here.
+1, 2019 nonprofits are eligible for membership with B:CIVIC, please use the main application to apply.
 Nonprofit membership fees are identical to corporate memberships.
 Please note: Some events are designed for professional peer exchange (e.g. CSR Peer Roundtables and Small Business Networking Events).
 These are limited to private sector members.
 Please contact us to ask any questions about the eligibility of your organization.

 Do we have to be a member of the Denver Metro Chamber of Commerce, to be a member of B:CIVIC?